 I’ve understood that change makes people feel unease.
-Every day I try to turn this fear of the unknown into curiosity and, when we succeed, into appreciation.
+Every day I try to turn this fear of the unknown into curiosity - and when we succeed, into appreciation.
 But there will always be people whom I won’t succeed in clearly communicating my message to.
-In short, the recognition of the Michelin star so early on definitely warmed and helped nourishing a more attentive and curious clientele.
+In short, receiving a Michelin star so early on definitely helped nourishing a more attentive and curious clientele.

 How did you come up with the concept of Tokuyoshi?
 What inspired you to develop the idea of ‘Contaminated Italian Cuisine’?

 The concept of Cucina Contaminata came from my desire to play around with Italian cuisine.
 When you have a Japanese chef who cooks Italian food, it will inevitably turn out differently.
 My drive to link Italian and Japanese culture was a desire to create something new – something that felt natural to me.
 Through my cuisine, I like to show people my personal taste – what I like and what I don’t like.
 I like to cook with as little fat as possible, and to use few ingredients, in order to emphasize the raw ingredients.

 What are you working on at the moment?

 This year will bring a lot of changes to Ristorante Tokuyoshi.
 First off, we plan to do a full reconstruction of the restaurant.
 The overall goal is to create a physical environment that’s as comfortable as possible for our staff and guests.
 Second, is the development of my cuisine.
 My contaminated cuisine is highly dynamic, constantly evolving with every new ingredient I discover or new experience I have.